ShatterFalls/SF-LagFixer/README.md

 ## Why is this needed?
 Minecraft takes too long to remove items and entities on its own, often allowing thousands of items or entities to be loaded, with a good chunk of them being completely unnecessary.
 LagFixer steps in by giving the player control over when and what Minecraft should clear.

-## Notes:
-- Programed in 1.16.5 this does not check for any vanilla items from later versions

 ### What's included:
 - Item Clear
 - Entity Clear